p4lang/gsoc/2025/ideas_list.md

 **Expected outcomes**

 - Develop a P4-based implementation of the partitioned DT inference model for P4-programmable switches, leveraging recirculation to efficiently manage resources.
-- Use TensorFlow and scikit-learn to enhance DT training and feature selection through a custom optimization framework based on HyperMapper and Bayesian Optimization.
 - Evaluate performance across programmable data planes, optimizing the balance between accuracy, scalability, and switch resource efficiency.
 - The project will target deployment on Tofino-based switches and other programmable switch architectures, ensuring practical applicability in real-world network monitoring and security scenarios.